You Win Again (Bee Gees song)

 "You Win Again" is a song written by Barry, Robin and Maurice Gibb and performed by the Bee Gees.
 The song was produced by the brothers, Arif Mardin and Brian Tench.
 It was released as the first single on 7 September 1987 by Warner Records, from their seventeenth studio album E.S.P.
 (1987).
 It was also their first single released from the record label.
 The song marked the start of the group's comeback, becoming a No. 1 hit in many European countries, including topping the UK Singles Chart—their first to do so in over eight years—and making them the first group to score a UK No. 1 hit in each of three decades: the 1960s, 1970s, and 1980s.

 As songwriters, the Gibb brothers received the 1987 British Academy's Ivor Novello award for Best Song Musically and Lyrically.
 In 1988, the band received a Brit Award nomination for Best British Group.
 In a UK television special on ITV in December 2011, it was voted second (behind "How Deep Is Your Love") on The Nation's Favourite Bee Gees Song.

 The single cover photograph show the Gibb brothers at Castlerigg stone circle near Keswick in England's Lake District.

 Reception

 Cash Box called it "a melodic soft-pop number guaranteed to see instant attention".

 Recording

-Barry Gibb wrote the melody while his brother Maurice conceived the drum machine sounds in his garage.
-On "1000 UK #1 Hits" by Jon Kutner and Spencer Leigh, Robin Gibb said "We absolutely thought that 'You Win Again' was going to be a big hit.
-It took us a month to cut it and get the right mix."
+Barry Gibb came up with the melody in a dream, while his brother Maurice Gibb conceived the drum machine sounds in his garage.

-Maurice Gibb explained "You Win Again" in a May 2001 interview with Mojo:

-"When we get together and write, it's not like three individuals ― it's like one person in the room.
-Usually, we have a book of titles and we just pick one.
-I loved 'You Win Again' as a title, but we had no idea how it might turn out as a song.
-It ended up as a big demo in my garage, and I recorded stomps and things.
-There was just one drum on there.
-The rest was just sounds.
-Then, everybody tried to talk us out of the stomps at the start.
-They didn't want it.
-'Take it off.
-Too loud!
-Can we have them not on the intro, just when the music starts?'
-All this stuff, but as soon as you hear that 'jabba-doomba, jabba-doomba' on the radio, you know it's us.
-It's a signal.
-So, that's one little secret ― give people an automatic identification of who it is."